ihmeuw/pseudopeople/docs/source/input_data/index.rst

 Input Data
 ==========

-pseudpoeple leverages the power of the `Vivarium
+pseudopeople leverages the power of the `Vivarium
 <https://vivarium.readthedocs.io/en/latest/>`_ microsimulation platform to
 incorporate real, publicly-accessible data about the US population.
 The input data for pseudopeople is the output of a Vivarium simulation and must be in a